eeray19/My-Precious-Bitcoins/README.md

 # My-Precious-Bitcoins

+To DO:

+ Take Input from the User +
+ Construct Tree
+ Create Test Cases
+ Implement Different Approaches
+ Output the Result +
+ Analyze time Complexity of the Algorithms
+ Analyze Correctness of the Algorithms
+ Discuss Further Improvements

 TO DO List:
   Take an integer input "n" for representing the sum of x, y and z.
   Keep a counter integer for counting the number of candidates.